Learning Support

 Overview of Services

-The programme is dedicated to fostering the intellectual and emotional growth of students.
-It is intended to provide assistance to students whose learning differences require additional support and strategies to maximise success.
 The goals and strategies that are put in place to support students are evaluated throughout the year with the teachers, Learning Support staff, students and parents working in partnership.

 Specific In-School Services

-Skills Lab in the Primary School provides a higher level of support and includes a combination of in-class and more targeted and specific support in a Learning Support classroom.
+Skills Lab in the Primary School and Resource Studies in the Secondary School provide a higher level of support and includes a combination of in-class and more targeted and specific support in a Learning Support classroom.
 Programmes are designed to develop general learning skills and/or skills specific to reading, writing, or mathematics as a foundation for further learning.